NursiNursi/react-best-practices/README.md

 ## 5. Don't add layout styles to reusable component

 As a best practice try not adding layout styles to your reusable component, instead if you need some kind of layout style just use one of a div or use the className prop.

+## 6. Use TypeScript

+TypeScript makes you code a little bit more strict, helping you catch mistakes more quickly and providing IntelliSense.
+It warns you when you've made an error and offers useful IntelliSense information to assist you when you're unsure about something.